pzhang0610/VN-GAN/README.md

 # VN-GAN
-An tensor flow implementation of VN-GAN.
+An tensorflow implementation of VN-GAN.
 The framework is as follow,
 * Framework of VN-GAN

 <div align=center>